anatoly-rozhkov/anatoly-rozhkov-demo-2/README.md

 WARNING:
 The command may ask for password to set perms to data directory.
 This is required for the database and I've setup permission setting for linux systems.
-Hope, you are fellow linux users cos idk how to do that staff on Mac.
+Hope, you are fellow linux users cos idk how to do that stuff on Mac.

 You can access swagger here, I've set the examples so that it would be easier to test. http://127.0.0.1:8081/docs